Fearsome Tales for Fiendish Kids: Doctor Moribundus

 Lorelei Lee never goes to school because she pretends to be ill every weekday, and her family believes it, no matter how implausible.
 During school holidays and weekends, she makes miraculous recoveries but will suddenly feel unwell on Sundays or the last day of the holiday and cannot go to school for a week.
-She would use a variety of methods to be convincing, such as placing thermometers in hot drinks, making herself cold at night, and create scars by waxing her limbs with plasters, only to be unusually excitable when her father arrived home at the end of every "sick" day with a get-well present.
+She will use a variety of methods to be convincing, such as placing thermometers in hot drinks, making herself cold at night, and create scars by waxing her limbs with plasters, only to be unusually excitable when her father arrives home at the end of every "sick" day with a get-well present.

 One morning, Lorelei Lee covers her mouth with toothpaste and pretends to have a seizure.
 Her mother assumes she has rabies and telephones for yet another emergency doctor.
-Unlike the other doctors usually sent into Lorelei Lee's home, the doctor recognises the tricks and smells the toothpaste.
+Unlike the other doctors usually send into Lorelei Lee's home, the doctor recognises the tricks and smells the toothpaste.
 He writes out a prescription and leaves in a tranquil fury.
-Lorelei Lee's mother fails to find any medicine in any nearby pharmacies that match the prescription and asks her husband whether he had heard of "Medicus moribundus".
+Lorelei Lee's mother fails to find any medicine in any nearby pharmacies that match the prescription and asks her husband whether he has heard of "Medicus moribundus".
 Her husband scoffs at the need for said prescription now that the "rabies" had worn off their daughter but the doorbell rings.

 On the doorstep is a bearded man wearing a cape and an overweight woman dressed in black.
 The man introduces himself as Dr Moribundus and the woman as his night nurse.
 The parents invite the guests inside and Dr Moribundus orders them to stay downstairs as he treats their daughter.
 Moribundus and the night nurse enter Lorelei Lee's bedroom and Lorelei Lee protests that she is fine but the two guests ignore her, preparing their equipment.
-The night nurse turns her over to cover her back in leeches and then rubs poultice mustard all over her body, as Loraliliee screamed that she was healthy and promised to go to school every day.
-After the poultice was peeled off, Moribundus explained that he specialised in alternative medicine and prepares for brain surgery.
-Lorelei Lee points out that brain surgery seemed unconventional but Moribundus replies that his method is alternate too and takes out a giant injection from his medical kit.
-She admits that she was pretending to be sick and begs to be reconsidered; Moribundus says, "I know," and injects the top of her head.
+The night nurse turns her over to cover her back in leeches and then rubs poultice mustard all over her body, as Lorelei Lee screams that she is healthy and promises to go to school every day.
+After the poultice is peeled off, Moribundus explains that he specialises in alternative medicine and prepares for brain surgery.
+Lorelei Lee points out that brain surgery seems unconventional but Moribundus replies that his method is alternate too and takes out a giant injection from his medical kit.
+She admits that she is pretending to be sick and begs to be reconsidered; Moribundus says, "I know," and injects the top of her head.
 The syringe sticks out the bottom of her body and she becomes numb, a hole growing through her tongue.
 Moribundus saws off the top of her head and digs around her brain with a teaspoon, pulling out a piece (which is said to be the part of her brain that makes her play sick) and eating it.